Chicago/dev.cityofchicago.org/README.md

 # Build Process

-Pushes to the `gh-pages` branch are built on [Travis CI](https://travis-ci.org/Chicago/dev.cityofchicago.org) and then deployed to the `dev.cityofchicago.org` S3 bucket.
+Pushes to the `master` branch are built on [Travis CI](https://travis-ci.org/Chicago/dev.cityofchicago.org) and then deployed to the `dev.cityofchicago.org` S3 bucket and available at http://dev.cityofchicago.org.

+Production versions of this repo should be sent to S3.
+The `config.yml` file should be configured so `url: "/"`.

+Use GitHub pages to publicly test new commits by pushing to the `gh-pages` branch.
+The `config.yml` file should be configured so `url: "dev.cityofchicago.org/"`.